SiobhanGi/banktest_js/README.md

 Achieved 100% test coverage.

-To run tests with coverage
+To run tests with coverage</br>`$ npm test`
-`$ npm test`

-To specify the file
-`$ npm test test/file.js`
+To specify the file</br>`$ npm test test/file.js`

 ## Issues

-Originally used simple-mocks as a mocking add-on to Mocha, which I uninstalled to use sinon as the mocking because of its larger documentation and support.
-Was still unable to find out how to mock dependencies of my Account class constructor.
+Originally used simple-mocks as a mocking add-on to Mocha, which I uninstalled and replaced with Sinon because of its larger documentation and support.

-If I could redo these 2 days I would not have experimented with different ways of writing Javascript during a ‘soft timed’ tech test, I was curious of using the ES6 classes and this led me to planning the app with a Ruby OOP mindset.
-I therefore had to redesign the app and greatly refactor delaying the app’s my completion.